ryancdickson/www.ccadb.org/cas/incident-report.md

 #### When are reports updated?

-CA Owners SHOULD respond promptly to comments and questions and MUST respond to a question or request within 7 days, even if the response is only to acknowledge the request or question and provide a later date when a response will be delivered.
+CA Owners should respond promptly to comments and questions, and must respond within 7 days, even if only to acknowledge the request and provide a timeline for a full response.

 Open reports MUST be updated:
 - on or before the "Next update" date in the "Whiteboard" field of the bug (note: CA Owners MAY request the "Next update" Whiteboard field be set by a Root Store Operator to align with a specific date related to an open Action Item.);